Kaniyakm/weather-Api-dashboard/README.md

 * Add icons for sun, rain, clouds in the weather cards

 ## <a name="deployment"></a>Deployed Link
+View the live website here:
 [Github Pages]()

-* You can view the repository:
+You can view the repository:
 [Github.com](https://github.com/Kaniyakm/weather-Api-dashboard)